Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

-{\blue which also subsumes BQO (for $n=1$), but does not enforce orthogonality between the columns of $\bm{U}$.} {\blue They devise a relax-and-round strategy analogous to Goemans-Williamson that achieves} an approximation ratio of $2/\pi+\Theta(1/n)$.
-A second line of work \citep{nemirovski2007sums,man2009improved} {\blue proposes $O(1/\log(n+m))$-approximation algorithms for quadratic optimization problems over matrices $\bm{U}$ that satisfy $\bm{U}^\top \bm{U} \preceq \bm{I}_m$.
-In other words, to problems where the largest singular value of $\bm{U}$, $\sigma_{\max}(\bm{U})$, is at most one.
-This constraint does not ensure that the columns of $\bm{U}$ are orthogonal, nor that they are of norm 1.
-Nonetheless, \citet{nemirovski2007sums} shows that, in several cases such as the orthogonal Procrustes or quadratic assignment problems, orthogonality constraints $\bm{U}^\top \bm{U} = \bm{I}_m$ can be relaxed into $\bm{U}^\top \bm{U} \preceq \bm{I}_m$ without loss of optimality.
-Finally, \citet{bandeira2016approximating} study approximation algorithms for problems of the form}
+which also subsumes BQO (for $n=1$), but does not enforce orthogonality between the columns of $\bm{U}$.
+They devise a relax-and-round strategy analogous to Goemans--Williamson that achieves an approximation ratio of $2/\pi+\Theta(1/n)$.

+A second line of work \citep{nemirovski2007sums,man2009improved} proposes $\Omega(1/\log(n+m))$-approximation algorithms for quadratic optimization problems over matrices $\bm{U}$ that satisfy $\bm{U}^\top \bm{U} \preceq \bm{I}_m$, {i.e., whose largest singular value is at most one}.
+This constraint does not ensure that the columns of $\bm{U}$ are orthogonal.
+Nonetheless, \citet{nemirovski2007sums} shows that, in several {special} cases such as the orthogonal Procrustes or quadratic assignment problems (but not in the case of Problem~\eqref{prob:orthogonallyconstrained}), orthogonality constraints can be relaxed into $\bm{U}^\top \bm{U} \preceq \bm{I}_m$ without loss of optimality. {Our algorithm differs in that it generates matrices $\bm{U}$ with orthogonal columns, while they only guarantee $\sigma_{\max}(\bm{U}) \leq 1$.
+In addition, their approximation ratio vanishes both with $n$ and $m$, while ours is dimension-independent.}